Stranger Than Paradise: Critics

-Stranger Than Paradise currently holds a 96% "fresh" rating on review aggregator Rotten Tomatoes, with an average rating of 7.5/10 based on 20 critics.
+Metacritic, which uses a weighted average, assigned the film a score of 86 out of 100, based on 13 critics, indicating "universal acclaim".

 Film critic Pauline Kael gave the film a generally positive review:

 Home media

-Stranger Than Paradise has been released on DVD by The Criterion Collection as its 400th title.
+Stranger Than Paradise was released on DVD by The Criterion Collection as its 400th title.
 The DVD contains a second disc which includes Jarmusch's first film, Permanent Vacation (1980).
 Both films were restored for the DVD release using high-definition digital transfers overseen and sanctioned by the director.
-Supplementary footage on the second disc includes Kino ’84: Jim Jarmusch, a series of interviews with the cast and crew from both films by a German television program, as well as Some Days in January (1984), a behind-the-scenes Super-8 film by the director's brother.
+Supplementary footage on the second disc includes Kino '84: Jim Jarmusch, a series of interviews with the cast and crew from both films by a German television program, as well as Some Days in January (1984), a behind-the-scenes Super-8 film by the director's brother.
 An accompanying booklet features Jarmusch's 1984 essay "Some Notes on Stranger Than Paradise" as well as critical commentary by Geoff Andrew and J. Hoberman on Stranger Than Paradise and by Lucy Sante on Permanent Vacation.

 Legacy

 Stranger Than Paradise broke many conventions of traditional Hollywood filmmaking and became a landmark in modern independent film.
 According to allmovie, it is "one of the most influential movies of the 1980s", and cast "a wide shadow over the new generation of independent American filmmakers to come.
 It is cited for giving "an early example of the low-budget independent wave that would dominate the cinematic marketplace a decade later".
 Its success accorded Jarmusch a certain iconic status within arthouse cinema as an idiosyncratic and uncompromising auteur exuding the aura of urban cool embodied by downtown Manhattan.
 In a 2005 profile of Jarmusch for The New York Times, critic Lynn Hirschberg declared the film had "permanently upended the idea of independent film as an intrinsically inaccessible avant-garde form".

 In 2002, Stranger Than Paradise was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 It was included in Jonathan Rosenbaum's Alternate 100, a response to the American Film Institute's 100 Years...100 Movies list.
 In 2003, Entertainment Weekly ranked it #26 on their list of "The Top 50 Cult Films".
-Empire Magazine ranked it #14 on its list of 50 Greatest Independent Films of All Time.
+Empire ranked it #14 on its list of 50 Greatest Independent Films of All Time.

 The Japanese filmmaker Akira Kurosawa cited Stranger Than Paradise as one of his favorite films.